buunguyen/starweb/README.md

 starweb
 =======

 Reference implementation of a simple [koa](https://github.com/koajs/koa)-inspired web framework.
 Generator execution is powered by [starx](https://github.com/buunguyen/starx).
-This is a learning project and not intended to be used in production.
+This is a learning project and not intended to be used in production (at least in its current stage).

 Todo

-* Test for existing features
+* Test for existing features: in progress
 * Cookie: done
-* Session
+* Session: done
 * Static
+* Route
 * Query/body/JSON
-* Route
 * Cache
 * Upload
 * Method override